 [offset] is optional; if omitted, a

 :timezone argument is permitted; if this too is omitted, UTC is assumed.
+If the year is less than zero or greater than 9999, the default formatter will always print the sign.
 Finally, the constructor also accepts a

 With all the above constructors, if you attempt to pass in values that are outside of the ranges specified in the list above, you'll get an exception.
 An exception will also be thrown if the given day (like 31 April 2000 or 29 February 2006) or second (like 23:59:60 on 1 January 2000) doesn't exist.
 The same checks are run when you produce an object with

 my $dt = DateTime.new(:year(1999), :month(1), :day(29)); say $dt.clone(:year(2000), :month(2)); # 2000-02-29T00:00:00Z say $dt.clone(:year(1999), :month(2)); # WRONG; 1999 was a common year